EmbySupport/Emby.Docs/Fire-TV.md

 Video — m4v,mov,xvid,vob,mkv,wmv,asf,ogm,ogv,mp4,webm Note: The exact containers and codecs that will direct play depends on both the exact version of Fire TV and the audio equipment it is connected to (and the type of connection - e.g. HDMI, optical, etc.).
 Subtitles - srt,vobsub,ssa,pgs,pgssub,ass,sub,vtt
 Audio – flac,aac,mp3,mpa,wav,wma,mp2,ogg,oga,webma,ape,ac3 (Dolby Digital)

+You can check the capabilities of your Fire model [here](https://developer.amazon.com/docs/fire-tv/device-specifications-fire-tv-cube.html?v=ftvcubegen2).

 ## Best Practices for Direct Play
 Ensure your media meets the above criteria.